James Paul (conductor): Career

 Parallel to his tenure in Baton Rouge, Paul served for several years as music director of the Ohio Light Opera (conducting Gilbert and Sullivan and other light operas) and principal guest conductor of the Louisiana Philharmonic Orchestra.

 As a guest conductor he has led the Chicago Symphony, the Cleveland Orchestra, the Symphonies of Pittsburgh, Philadelphia, Houston, Dallas, Seattle, San Diego, San Antonio, New Jersey, Oakland, Honolulu, Kansas City, Jacksonville and Detroit.
 Recent past engagements include the Houston Symphony, the Singapore Symphony, the National Symphony, the Minnesota Orchestra, the Baltimore Symphony, the San Francisco Symphony, the Saint Louis Symphony, the Buffalo Philharmonic the Calgary Philharmonic, Symphony Nova Scotia (Halifax), Vancouver Symphony, and the Utah Symphony.

 In 1997, Paul recorded Paul Paray's Joan of Arc Mass and First Symphony with the Royal Scottish National Orchestra and Chorus.
 This recording received a Grammy nomination for "Best Choral Performance."

-Paul was the classical music director and conductor of The Shedd Institute's Oregon Festival of American Music from 1997-2007, the artistic director of the Sewanee Summer Music Festival from 2006-2009, and served for six seasons as principal guest conductor of the Grant Park Music Festival.
-He was the co-founder and artistic director and conductor for The Shedd Institute's American Composers Series from 1997-2002 and its American Symphonia from 2002-2007.
+Paul was the classical music director and conductor of The Shedd Institute's Oregon Festival of American Music from 1997 to 2007, the artistic director of the Sewanee Summer Music Festival from 2006 to 2009, and served for six seasons as principal guest conductor of the Grant Park Music Festival in Chicago, Illinois.
+He was the co-founder and artistic director and conductor for The Shedd Institute's American Composers Series from 1997 to 2002 and its American Symphonia from 2002 to 2007.